vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 man' 180, 232n, 342n, 347n Vrsotsarga (letting loose a bull) 539

-542; if a bull be not available on 11th day after death an effigy of a bull made of darbhas and flour or clay may be employed 541 ; great importance of, 541 ; none for a woman, but a cow together with its calf may be donated for her benefit 542; procedure of Visnudharmottara closely follows that of Vişnud harma sutra 541n ; procedure of, according to Visnud harmasutra 539-541; quali ties of the bull to be let loose for the benefit of pitrs 539-540; under
+542; if a bull be not available on 11th day after death an effigy of a bull made of darbhas and flour or clay may be employed 541 ; great importance of, 541 ; none for a woman, but a cow together with its calf may be donated for her benefit 542; procedure of Visnudharmottara closely follows that of Viṣnud harma sutra 541n ; procedure of, according to Visnud harmasutra 539-541; quali ties of the bull to be let loose for the benefit of pitrs 539-540; under

 lying idea of this rite 542 Vyāghra 59n, 75, 517, 520 Vyāghrapa da 477n Vyāhrtihoma, should be of 28 or 108